Nc'nean: their past and their future

 Review of Nc’nean Organic Single Malt Batch 1

 This is an exciting start from a vibrant whisky distillery with a clear set of principles.
 If you get a chance to try this whisky I’d definitely recommend it.
-That Boutique-y Whisky Company have also recently launched the first Nc'nean release by an independent bottler; you can read more about that here, and my review here.
+That Boutique-y Whisky Company have also recently launched the first Nc'nean release by an independent bottler; you can read more about that here, and my review of the Boutique-y Release here.

 I hope you’ve enjoyed reading about Nc’nean’s past, as I’ve enjoyed learning about it.
 And I’m certainly looking forward to seeing what Annabel Thomas and the Nc’nean Distillery team do in what I feel is a bright future for them.